jokob-sk/NetAlertX/docs/DEBUG_TIPS.md

 ### Permissions

 * If facing issues (AJAX errors, can't write to DB, empty screen, etc,) make sure permissions are set correctly, and check the logs under `/home/pi/pialert/front/log`.
-* To solve permission issues you can try setting the owner and group of the `pialert.db` by executing the following on the host system: `docker exec pialert chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
+* To solve permission issues you can try setting the owner and group of the `pialert.db` by executing the following on the host system: `docker exec netalertx chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
 * If still facing issues, try to map the pialert.db file (⚠ not folder) to `:/home/pi/pialert/db/pialert.db` (see [docker-compose Examples](https://github.com/jokob-sk/NetAlertX/blob/main/dockerfiles/README.md#-docker-composeyml-examples) for details)

 ### Container restarts / crashes